rafalp/Misago-Docs/docs/settings/Core.md

 This settings allows you to decide wheter of not [Stop Forum Spam](http://www.stopforumspam.com/) database should be used to validate IPs and emails during new users registrations.

+## `MISAGO_USER_DATA_DOWNLOADS_EXPIRE_AFTER_HOURS`

+Number of hours for which user data should be available for download.
+When data download is marked as expired, data archive associated with it is deleted.

+Defaults to 48 hours, but actual time depends on how often `expireuserdatadownloads` management command is configured to be ran.

+## `MISAGO_USER_DATA_DOWNLOADS_WORKING_DIR`

+Path to the directory that Misago should use to prepare user data downloads.
+Should not be accessible from internet.

 ## `MISAGO_USERS_PER_PAGE`

 Controls pagination of users lists.